Dylan Thomas (27 October 1914 – 9 November 1953 / Swansea / Wales)

 ''It's thatthe thought of the few, simple things we want and the knowledge that we're going to get them in spite of you know Who and His spites and tempersthat keeps us living I think.''Dylan Thomas (1914-1953), Welsh poet.
 Letter, late 1936, to Caitlin, later Thomas's wife.
 The Collected Letters of Dylan Thomas (1985).

-''And I am dumb to tell the lover's tombDylan Thomas (1914-1953), Welsh poet.
-The Force That through the Green Fuse Drives the Flower (l.
-21-22). . .
+''In a fiercely mourning house in a crooked year.''Dylan Thomas (1914-1953), Welsh poet.
+After the Funeral (l.
+30). . .
 The Collected Poems of Dylan Thomas, 1934-1952 (1953, rev. ed.
 1956) New Directions.

 Read more quotations »